 It is known that inhomogeneous stationary solutions bifurcate from Turing-unstable states.
-We use the Landau formalism (see \secref{seclandau}) to describe the structure via formulas and to understand the bifurcation behavior of these so-called Turing patterns.
-The Landau formalism works locally and fails globally.
-Thus we use numerical path following methods to develop global bifurcation diagrams.
+We used the Landau formalism (see \secref{seclandau}) to describe the structure via formulas and to understand the bifurcation behavior of these so-called Turing patterns.
+The Landau formalism works locally and fails globally in parameter space.
+Thus we used numerical path following methods to generate global bifurcation diagrams.

-As an introduction for Turing patterns we study in \secref{secchanging} the system \eqref{dgl2} for $\gamma=0.3$ over the bounded 1D domain $\Omega^r$.
-Here we can see in the bifurcation diagram of the homogeneous state that there is still one homogeneous steady state for all $\sigma$ (see \figref{bifuhomplot} d)), which is stable for small and great values of $\sigma$ and Turing-unstable in the middle.
+As an introduction to Turing patterns we studied in \secref{secchanging} the system \eqref{dgl2} for $\gamma=0.3$ over the bounded 1D domain $\Omega^r$.
+Here we saw in the bifurcation diagram of the homogeneous state that there is still one homogeneous steady state for all $\sigma$ (see \figref{bifuhomplot} d)), which is stable for small and large values of $\sigma$ and Turing-unstable in the middle.
 The domain $\Omega^r$ has a length such that a 1D Turing pattern with 4 periods can bifurcate directly, when the homogeneous steady state changes its stability from stable to Turing-unstable by decreasing $\sigma$.
 This pattern is stable directly after its bifurcation.
 Decreasing $\sigma$, it becomes unstable, while Turing patterns with 3.5 and 3 periods continue stably.
 Increasing $\sigma$ a bit more, the Turing pattern with 3.5 periods becomes unstable before the pattern with 3 periods will do the same.
-Thus there is a selection of greater wavelengths, when the food supply decreases.
+Thus there is a selection of larger wavelengths, when the food supply decreases.
 Such a behavior is already observed in \cite{jens14} for an extended version of the Klausmeier model.